-The highest honor IABC bestows on our members
+The Highest Honor IABC Bestows on our Members

 Becoming an IABC Fellow denotes a body of achievement by a communicator who has had a significant impact not only on their organization and IABC, but also on the communication profession at large.
 Just over 100 of the world’s top communication leaders have earned this superlative designation.
 It is considered by IABC to be a career achievement designation for the industry.